Updated December 2022

 How well do you bounce back from criticism & failure?

-In order to rise up the ranks, and qualify for manager roles after business college, you will absolutely need to have a thick skin.
-Your success in business will depend on your ability to learn from mistakes, and use criticism to improve your leadership skills.
+In order to rise up the ranks, and qualify for manager roles, you will absolutely need to have a thick skin.
+Your success in business will depend on your ability to learn from mistakes and use criticism to improve your leadership skills.

 You must understand your strengths AND your weaknesses.
 And no matter what setbacks you face, you must bounce back with enthusiasm and perseverance, every single time.